 - Degenerative Scoliosis

-Treatment options include observation, bracing and surgery.
+Treatment options include observation, bracing and surgery (such as Vertebral Body Tethering).

 Skeletal dysplasias are a group of genetic disorders characterized by short stature and frequently associated with a range of orthopaedic problems.
 Many children with skeletal dysplasias have a variety of medical and social concerns that cannot adequately be addressed by single visits with a pediatrician or internist.
 To meet their more complex needs, these children require ongoing coordinated treatment by specialists in the field.
 For this reason, the Missouri Skeletal Dysplasia Clinic at MU Children's Hospital offers patients a unique opportunity to have a comprehensive assessment performed by a variety of specialists.